 - Hamilton-Williams Campus Center (1991, in honor of the mother of David Hamilton Smith ’53.
 The building houses Peale Chapel, named in memory of OWU alumnus the Rev. Norman Vincent Peale, Class of 1920.)

 - Haycock Hall (2001, in honor of Ebb Haycock, fine arts professor emeritus.
 The hall is informally called the 3D arts building.)

-- Hayes Hall (Lucy Webb Hayes Hall, 1963, after OWU’s first coed and former First Lady, wife of 19th U.S. President Rutherford B. Hayes.)
+- Hayes Hall (Lucy Webb Hayes Hall, 1963, after OWU’s first coed and former U.S. first lady, wife of 19th U.S. President Rutherford B. Hayes.)